wp-plugins/sexybookmarks/readme.txt

 * Plaxo
 * Viadeo

 == Other Notes ==

 = Special Thanks & Credits =

 The plugin wouldn't be half of what it is today if it weren't for people like you who take the time to help it grow!
 Whether it be by submitting bug reports, translations, or maybe even a little development help.

 Listed below are credits and thanks to some of you who have helped us out a great deal:

 = Translations =

-* Credit goes to [Maitre Mo](http://maitremo.fr) for translating to French
+* Thanks to [Maitre Mo](http://maitremo.fr) for translating to French
-* Credit goes to [Yuri Gribov](http://wp-ru.ru) for translating to Russian
+* Thanks to [Yuri Gribov](http://wp-ru.ru) for translating to Russian
-* Credit goes to [Ghenciu Ciprian](http://www.osn.ro) for translating to Romanian
+* Thanks to [Ghenciu Ciprian](http://www.osn.ro) for translating to Romanian
-* Credit goes to [Carlo Veltri](http://chepelle.altervista.org/wordpress) for translating to Italian
+* Thanks to [Carlo Veltri](http://chepelle.altervista.org/wordpress) for translating to Italian
-* Credit goes to [Joojen](http://www.keege.com) for translating to Chinese
+* Thanks to [Joojen](http://www.keege.com) for translating to Chinese
-* Credit goes to [Javier Pimienta](http://cpcdisseny.net) for translating to Spanish
+* Thanks to [Javier Pimienta](http://cpcdisseny.net) for translating to Spanish
-* Credit goes to [Giovanni Zuccaro](http://www.giovannizuccaro.it) for updating the Italian translation
+* Thanks to [Giovanni Zuccaro](http://www.giovannizuccaro.it) for updating the Italian translation
-* Credit goes to [Ömer Taylan Tugut](http://www.tuguts.com) for translating to Turkish
+* Thanks to [Ömer Taylan Tugut](http://www.tuguts.com) for translating to Turkish
-* Credit goes to [Gunther Wegner](http://gwegner.de) for translating to German
+* Thanks to [Gunther Wegner](http://gwegner.de) for translating to German
-* Credit goes to [Mads Floe](http://hardwareblog.dk) for translating to Danish
+* Thanks to [Mads Floe](http://hardwareblog.dk) for translating to Danish
-* Credit goes to [Svend Olaf Olsen](http://www.mediaprod.no) for translating to Norwegian
+* Thanks to [Svend Olaf Olsen](http://www.mediaprod.no) for translating to Norwegian
-* Credit goes to [Martin van der Grond](www.gouwefoto.nl) for translating to Dutch
+* Thanks to [Martin van der Grond](www.gouwefoto.nl) for translating to Dutch
-* Credit goes to [Pseric Lin](http://www.freegroup.org) for translating into Traditional Chinese
+* Thanks to [Pseric Lin](http://www.freegroup.org) for translating into Traditional Chinese
-* Credit goes to [Cadu Silva](http://www.winnext.com.br) fortranslating into Portugese
+* Thanks to [Cadu Silva](http://www.winnext.com.br) for translating into Portugese

-= Thanks =
+= Credits =

-* Thanks to [Saidmade Labs](http://labs.saidmade.com/ "Saidmade labs") for the original plugin core
+* Credit goes to [Saidmade Labs](http://labs.saidmade.com/ "Saidmade labs") for the original plugin core
-* Thanks to [Liam McKay](http://wefunction.com/2008/07/function-free-icon-set/ "Function Web Design Studio") for the original "Function Icon Set"
+* Credit goes to [Liam McKay](http://wefunction.com/2008/07/function-free-icon-set/ "Function Web Design Studio") for the original "Function Icon Set"
-* Thanks to [Kieran Smith](http://www.kieransmith.net/) for additional development help.
+* Credit goes to [Kieran Smith](http://www.kieransmith.net/) for additional development help.
-* Thanks to [Crey Design](http://creydesign.com) for the new background image.
+* Credit goes to [Crey Design](http://creydesign.com) for the new background image.
-* Thanks to [Yuri Gribov](http://wp-ru.ru) for help setting the plugin up for i18n support.
+* Credit goes to [Yuri Gribov](http://wp-ru.ru) for help setting the plugin up for i18n support.
-* Thanks to [Sascha Carlin](http://itst.net/) for the patch to make the plugin work with single instance of menu
+* Credit goes to [Sascha Carlin](http://itst.net/) for the patch to make the plugin work with single instance of menu
-* Thanks to [Artem Russakovskii](http://beerpla.net) for help with restricting location of scripts and styles
+* Credit goes to [Artem Russakovskii](http://beerpla.net) for help with restricting location of scripts and styles
-* Thanks to [Konstantin Kovshenin](http://kovshenin.com/) for help with the bit.ly bug
+* Credit goes to [Konstantin Kovshenin](http://kovshenin.com/) for help with the bit.ly bug
-* Thanks to [Alison Barrett](http://alisothegeek.com/2009/10/fugue-sprite-css/) for the idea of making a fugue icon sprite
+* Credit goes to [Alison Barrett](http://alisothegeek.com/2009/10/fugue-sprite-css/) for the idea of making a fugue icon sprite
-* Thanks to [Adrian Mummey](http://www.mummey.org/csprites/) for allowing us to use cSprites in the plugin
+* Credit goes to [Kerem Erkan](http://keremerkan.net) for writing us a custom sprite generator feature from scratch
+* Credit goes to [Gautam Gupta](http://gaut.am) for previous development help
+* Credit goes to [Josh Jones](http://blog2life.net) for continued development help

 == Screenshots ==